PostHog/posthog.com/contents/blog/async-migrations.md

 **2. Changing the engine of a table**

 Here things start to get a bit more complicated.
-ClickHouse does not support changing table engines via `ALTER TABLE` (at least not yet), so we cannot modify the table in place.
+ClickHouse does not support changing table engines via `ALTER TABLE`, so we cannot modify the table in place.

 Instead, we need to create a new table with the same schema, except for the engine change, and insert data from the old table into it.

 Luckily, ClickHouse provides a nice way to do this.
-With `ATTACH PARTITION`, we can copy the data from the old table to the new table reasonably quickly, by simply "attaching" the existing partition(s) to the new table.
+With `ATTACH PARTITION`, we can "copy the data" from the old table to the new table reasonably quickly, by simply "attaching" the existing partition(s) to the new table.
+In reality, no data gets "copied", but rather new links are created to point to the existing data.

-So while we do need to move data from a table to another, this isn't very problematic.
+So while we do need to get data from a table to another, this isn't very problematic.

 **3. Changing the sorting key of a table**

 This is where things get hairy.

-ClickHouse stores data on disk in order following a "sorting key".
+ClickHouse tables using engines in the `MergeTree` family [store data on disk in sorted parts following a "sorting key"](https://clickhouse.com/docs/en/development/architecture/#merge-tree).

 This is defined by the `ORDER BY` clause at table creation.